-data/information to end users:

-privacy issues.

-Create incentives for economic

-development, workforce

-development and education

-systems to want to integrate their

-information;

-Develop user platforms that

-accommodate the various target

-audiences including individuals,

-businesses, economic developers,

-workforce development

-administrators, education planners,

-curriculum developers, job

-developers, career planners, case

-managers, workforce boards, etc.;

-Explore predictive model that can identify future skill peeder

-identify future skill needs;

-Build in mechanisms to verify

-accuracy of information;

-Track outcomes other than

-completion, especially long-term

-labor force outcomes;

-Embed geography into the data; Duild towards just in time data;

-Build towards just-in-time data

-inputs;

-Allow data inputs and modeling for the end user;

-Info system that can demonstrate

-economic impact and show the

-consequences in terms of jobs and

-other factors for workforce and

-economic development and

-education planners.

-• Establishment of a joint process to ensure

-that data/information is transparent,

-accessible and delivered so that individuals

-and businesses can use it:

-Identify a regional workforce

-problem and use integrated

-information to inform it: i.e. pilot the

-use of data system before going to

-scale;

-Improve inter-agency / inter-system

-communication;

-Create venues for players from each system come together and

-share their work;

-Develop ways for this information to

-filter down from top level of agency

-to mid and frontline level;
+- Create incentives for economic development, workforce development and education systems to want to integrate their information; - Develop user platforms that accommodate the various target audiences including individuals, businesses, economic developers, workforce development administrators, education planners, curriculum developers, job developers, career planners, case managers, workforce boards, etc.; - Explore predictive model that can identify future skill needs; - Build in mechanisms to verify accuracy of information; - Track outcomes other than completion, especially long-term labor force outcomes; - Embed geography into the data; - Build towards just-in-time data inputs; - Allow data inputs and modeling for the end user; - Info system that can demonstrate economic impact and show the consequences in terms of jobs and other factors for workforce and economic development and education planners. - Establishment of a joint process to ensure that data/information is transparent, accessible and delivered so that individuals and businesses can use it: - Identify a regional workforce problem and use integrated information to inform it: i.e. pilot the use of data system before going to scale; - Improve inter-agency / inter-system communication; - Create venues for players from each system come together and share their work; - Develop ways for this information to filter down from top level of agency to mid and frontline level;